 What interests Gallivan today is the very much active Powerfield, the volcanic trio made up of himself on synthesizer and electronic percussion, Pat Thomas on live electronics and Gary Smith on electric stereo guitar.
 The trio’s first release, Electronic/Electric/Electronic, is a full-on electronically manipulated fusion of progressive rock and free jazz, distinguished by a level of rhythmic interplay that is almost extra-sensory

-- Love Cry Want
+Love Cry Want – The Wire

 Offhand I can’t think of any valid reasons why Joe Gallivan is not more celebrated.
 He worked with well heavy geezers like Eric Dolphy, Gil Evans and Wilson Pickett, participated in a longstanding duo with Charles Austin, and ran admirable outfits like Neon Lighthouse and the Soldiers Of The Road, in whose ranks warriors like Evan Parker, Steve Williams Paul Dunmall and Guy Barker served.
 Gallivan helped Robert Moog develop the drum synthesizer.
 With Love Cry Want, an innovative group led by the legendary monomonickered Nicholas, he played drums, steel guitar and synth alongside percussionist Jimmy Molneiri and organist Larry young.
 In June 1972, when LCW gigged in Lafayette Park, across from the White House, Nicholas was test-driving a prototype guitar synthesizer.
-Neighbor Richard Nixon, alarmed by the strange sounds, tried to get the concert stopped.
+Neighbour Richard Nixon, alarmed by the strange sounds, tried to get the concert stopped.
 Where Presidential pressure failed, records industry timidity succeeded; the tapes were suppressed until now.
 Nixon would have liked to know how that was done.

-- Love Cry Want
+Love Cry Want – Penguin Guide To Jazz

 Larry Young was a member of not one, not of two, but of three legendary bands at the end of the 1960’s and early 70’s.
 Having helped to create the new Miles Davis sound on Bitches Brew, he co-founded Lifetime with John McLaughlin and Tony Williams, and following that was a member of one of the legendary jazz-fusion groups, Love Cry Want, who carried the sound of both a step further, and perhaps a step too far for the critics for either critics or public.
 LCW were even banned from the environs of the White House on the grounds that they might interfere in some obscure electronic way with Richard Nixon’s head.
 A whole era of American history falls into place in an instant.

 If it all sounds grandiose, it works.
 Gallivan has assembled a band of old friends from his years in London, with the addition of younger players like Barker, Deppa and Presencer (where else could three players of this quality be found?) and a last-minute recruit, flautist Neil Metcalfe, who brings an air of thoughtful simplicity to the opening ‘Materialism’.
 On ‘Voices of Ancient Children’, Evan Parker combines darkly with Elton Dean, establishing a sonority that will dominate the session, very British, but here heard in an unexpected framework.
 It’s to Gallivan’s credit that he has stamped so much of his own personal authority on players as experienced as these, without turning this into an exercise in auteurism.

 All of the compositions on the album are by Joe Gallivan and the arrangements are both challenging and unusual.
 Each piece is introduced by one or two soloists and the ensemble takes over only to cushion to these organic cadenzas…Gallivan seems to record far too little, but once again, he has scored with a release that is musically a thousand miles from Duke, but has matched the Ellington knack for showcasing improvising sidemen.

-- The Origin of Man
+The Origin of Man – Jazz Times

 Drummer Joe Gallivan is a road warrior who’s had significant tenures in New York, London and Europe.
 Though now comfortably ensconced in Maui, the music is anything but mango breezy.
 Indeed, it’s bracing.
 Collaborating with pianist Brian Cuomo and altoist Elton Dean, Gallivan plunges into the deep waters of open-ended improvisation.
 It’s a risky proposition that nonetheless pays big dividends.
 Indeed, one hears echoes of the kind of soundscapes once spun so effectively by Charles Lloyd.
 This is spontaneous composition made accessible by the musicians’ maturity, their shared vision, and paradoxically, their discipline (tracks average about five minutes a piece, thus setting up constantly shifting moods and atmospheres).
 It’s a piece of haunting beauty.